PSZSPT: a joint Planck and SPT-SZ cluster catalog: The PSZSPT cluster catalog

-We first describe construction of our candidate list using MMF3 in Sect.~\ref{sec:catalogue_construction}.
+We first describe the construction of our candidate list using MMF3 in Sect.~\ref{sec:catalogue_construction}.
 We match our candidates to known clusters in Sect.~\ref{sec:identification}.
 We check for missed SPT and PSZ2 clusters in Sect.~\ref{sec:missed}.
-Finally, we estimate the completeness of our catalogue in Sect.~\ref{sec:completeness}.
-The format and fields of the PSZSPT catalogue are given in Appendix~\ref{sec:description}.
+Finally, we estimate the completeness of our catalog in Sect.~\ref{sec:completeness}.
+The format and fields of the PSZSPT catalog are given in Appendix~\ref{sec:description}.